briansimiyuj/doctor-appointment-app/README.md

     c.
 Return an object with success: true and userType

   7. If no match is found, return an object with success: false and an error message

+### Sign Out Hook

+Sign Out Hook will be used to handle the sign out process.

+  1. Retrieve `setName`, `setEmail`, `setPassword`, `setUserType`, `setIsAuthenticated` and `setUserID` from `LoginContext`
+  2. Create a `signOut` function that takes no parameters
+  3. Set the context values (setName, setEmail, setPassword, setUserType, setUserID, setIsAuthenticated) to empty strings or false
+  4. Navigate to the Login Page
+  5. Close the sign out modal

+### Sign Out Modal Component

+Sign Out Modal Component will be used to display a modal when the user clicks on the sign out button.
+It will have two buttons, one for confirming the sign out and another for canceling it.

+  1. Retrieve `closeSignOutModal` from `LoginContext`
+  2. Retrieve `signOut` from Sign Out Hook